uigctaw/msglib/README.rst

                 q_id=QueueId.GREETINGS,
             )

-            # Attempting to read an unavailalbe message would
+            # Attempting to read an unavailable message would
             # block the main thread, so we run it in its own thread.
             class Reader(threading.Thread):